 The UN provides common technologies and platforms across many functional areas to ensure that the diverse composition of its mission components can operate together to implement mandates.

-A significant output of the first Partnership for Technology in Peacekeeping symposium was the establishment of the UN Signals Academy in Entebbe, Uganda, to make certain that a strategic and coherent approach was taken to the training and “Action for Peacekeeping” (A4P) capacity-building objectives of the uniformed personnel of Troop and Police Contributing Countries.
+A significant output of the first Partnership for Technology in Peacekeeping symposium was the establishment of the UN C4ISR Academy for Peace Operations (formerly named UN Signals Academy) in Entebbe, Uganda, to make certain that a strategic and coherent approach was taken to the training and “Action for Peacekeeping” (A4P) capacity-building objectives of the uniformed personnel of Troop and Police Contributing Countries.
 With the assistance of Member States, a simulated operational training environment and eLearning products are being developed to support different technology platforms, their adoption and sustainability.
 Additional courses are now being conducted for uniformed and non-uniformed components in micro-UAS with plans to expand to Camp Security, C-RAM, Telehealth, and other systems.
 This group will also discuss how analytics capacities can be built within the substantive areas of the field missions.

-The UN Signals Academy is now developing eLearning platforms as well as in-classroom and in-mission learning opportunities both pre- and post-deployment for uniformed personnel.
+The UN C4ISR Academy for Peace Operations (UNCAP) is now developing eLearning platforms as well as in-classroom and in-mission learning opportunities both pre- and post-deployment for uniformed personnel.
 It will continue to promote gender parity and support development of female peacekeepers.

 Topics to be explored in this working group will include

-- The current status of UN Signals Academy partnerships and gaps
+- The current status of UN C4ISR Academy for Peace Operations' partnerships and gaps

 - Support requirements and opportunities